Children's Court

 • The Koori Court (Criminal Division) hears matters where young Aboriginal offenders have pled guilty or have been found guilty of a crime.
 While magistrates make the final sentencing decisions, a Koori Elder or Respected Person may advise on cultural considerations and issues.
 The Elders or Respected Person also encourage the child to consider the consequences of their actions from the perspectives of both the law and the Indigenous community.

-• The neighbourhood justice division is a venue of the Criminal Division of the Court and part of the Family Division relating to family violence and personal safety intervention orders.
+• The Neighbourhood Justice Division is a venue of the Criminal Division of the Court and part of the Family Division relating to family violence and personal safety intervention orders.

 The majority of child protection practitioners' work is within the Family Division.
 However, if practitioners also work with young people they may be involved in the Criminal Division, in those situations where the young person they are working with is alleged to have committed an offence.
 A magistrate sitting in the Criminal Division can direct the department to conduct an investigation into the child's welfare if they believe the child to be in need of protection.